Judorer/GUI-ToDo-List/README.md

+# GUI ToDo List V1.0

-# GUI-ToDo-List
+# Features
-GUI ToDo List with Time and Date, able to be closed to system tray and set on top.
-A more user-friendly and better version of the Simple ToDo List.
-Created using PyQt5.
+- To Do List
+- Time
+- Date
+- Close to System Tray
+- Stay on Top

+Used CIL icons and LEMON MILK font.
+Created with PyQt5.

+simple thing